f0nzie/zFactor/README.md

 -   Dranchuk and Abou-Kassem (DAK)
 -   Dranchuk, Purvis and Robnson (DPR)
 -   A correlation by Shell Oil Company (SH)
--   A correlation developed with Artificial Neural Networks (Ann10) by Kamyab et al ([2010](#ref-Kamyab2010))
+-   A correlation developed with Artificial Neural Networks (Ann10) by Kamyab et al. See footnotes

 Note.
-The Shell correlation was found cited in two books and two papers but the original paper or authors could not be found.
+The Shell correlation was found cited in two books and two papers but the original paper or authors could not be identified.

 Installation
 ------------